 Seamless app switching with minimal learning curve

 How many times do you change which app has focus in a day?
-You might be surprised if you kept track of it.
 Before building this, I used to use a combination of cmd+tab, Spotlight, and good old-fashioned window or dock clicking to switch and launch apps.
-I didn't really think that there was a problem there to solve.
-When you spend a lot of time using a computer, you start to notice that speeding up small parts of your flow actually lead to dramatic efficiency and performance improvements.
-You find out that your brain was hitting friction and having to overcome a bunch of little hurdles everywhere.
-Typically, it takes a lot of memorization, muscle memory, and/or customization to erase all those little hurdles.
+I didn't think there was a problem there to solve, but it turns out that all of this added up to a significant amount of mental friction.
+All the other solutions I found required a lot of memorization, muscle memory, and customization to overcome this friction.

 With Charmstone, all of that memorization, muscle memory and customization overhead is miniscule; you can skip straight to efficiency.
-Think of the memorization technique called a memory palace where your brain can most rapidly recollect where something was placed.
+There's a memorization technique called the memory palace where your brain can rapidly recollect where something was placed.
 Combine that with only having to remember one or two modifier keys instead of a whole slew of keyboard shortcuts, and you have something brilliantly fast with practically no learning curve.
-Not only that, but it's surprisingly faster than hitting cmd+space and typing the first few letters of an app.

 You can use the modifier+cursor movement, modifier+arrow keys, or a highly optimized trackpad gesture that is simple to perform but not so easy to accidentally trigger.

-Another way I like to think of Charmstone is using your brain like a CPU accessing a cache, rather than going all the way out to RAM or disk or the net.
+Access your apps like a CPU accessing a cache rather than going all the way out to RAM or disk.